 Habitat and Ecology

-Animals fitting the description of magnapustulosus occur in seepages, puddles and other shallow waters along streams and rivers, where they also breed.
+Animals fitting the description of O. magnapustulosus occur in seepages, puddles and other shallow waters along streams and rivers, where they also breed.
 It has also been recorded from disturbed habitats such as gardens.

 Water pollution might be a threat to this species.